srichandangv/rhsso-workshop/README.md

 do that.

 One last fun thing you can try is to change the application to invoke the PHP service instead.

+## Deploying the Spring Mutual TLS app

+The Mutual TLS application demonstrates how to use Mutual TLS with x509 Client Authenticator.
+It should be considered as a separate piece from the PHP, Node.js and HTML5 application (although it exposes the same REST interface).

+In order to run it, just invoke `bin/start-mutual-tls-demo.sh`.
+The next step is to obtain the route using `oc get routes`.
+Once you identify, navigate to the demo application and proceed into the secured section.
+Both Keycloak and Mutual TLS application have SSL debug turned on.
+This way you will see how the handshake messages are flying in and out.

+NOTE: Do not forget to import the `demo-realm.json`!